seichris/reclaim-zkfetch-client/README.md

 ## Pre-requisites

 An application ID and secret from Reclaim Protocol.
-You can get one from the  Reclaim Developer Protocol [dashboard](https://dev.reclaimprotocol.org/).
+You can get one from the [devtool dashboard](https://dev.reclaimprotocol.org/).

 Although we have a test id and secret in the code, it is recommended to use your own key for production.